 In close collaboration with the respective BDT programme(s), identify the regional needs for relevant applications for developing countries.

-Elaborate a methodology for the implementation of the Question, in particular gathering evidence and information regarding current best practices on how ICTs can help reduce overall GHG emissions, taking into consideration progress achieved by ITU‑T and ITU‑R in this regard.
+Elaborate a methodology for the implementation of the Question, in particular gathering evidence and information regarding current best practices on how ICTs can help reduce overall GHG emissions, including the ICT sector own emissions and taking into consideration progress achieved by ITU‑T and ITU‑R in this regard.

 Consider the role of Earth observation in climate change, as determined by the implementation of Resolution 673 (Rev. WRC‑12), on the use of radiocommunication for Earth observation applications, in order to enhance the knowledge and understanding of developing countries in respect of the utilization and benefits of relevant applications in connection with climate change.